Below are some of the cost-reduction focus areas where the New England Solar Cost-Reduction Partnership was engaged.

 Solarize cost savings result from coordinated education, promotion, and outreach effort provided by town volunteers, along with discounted, tiered pricing which takes advantage of economies of scale.
 These savings are passed along to homeowners who enroll in the program.

-Both Connecticut and Massachusetts have robust Solarize programs, which started under Rooftop Solar Challenge I and have continued under Rooftop Solar Challenge II.
 Solarize in Connecticut and Massachusetts has been tremendously successful in increasing the rate of residential PV adoption by expanding the potential customer base, speeding up solar deployment, and driving down installation prices for consumers.
-To date, Connecticut and Massachusetts have launched Solarize campaigns in a combined 80 municipalities and have collectively generated over 18,000 kW of total PV capacity.
-Rhode Island and New Hampshire are both exploring launching Solarize programs of their own.
-In July, CESA will publish a Solarize Guidebook for state program managers seeking to establish Solarize programs in their states, which will serve as a resource for New Hampshire and Rhode Island as they develop programs.
+CESA published a Solarize Guidebook for state program managers seeking to establish Solarize programs in their states, which served as a resource for New Hampshire and Rhode Island as they explored launching Solarize programs of their own.

 Generally, municipalities can regulate the installation of PV systems through their zoning authority.
 Municipalities can support residential PV generation by enacting solar-friendly zoning ordinances or bylaws which do not unreasonably restrict homeowners’ ability to adopt solar.